Skip to main content

 Even where an item is not an offensive weapon by itself, it can become an offensive weapon by reason of the intention of the possessor to use it as an offensive weapon.

-The offence under this provision is not just targeted at offensive weapons but also handcuffs and other items used to restraining a person, and other items that can be used for unlawful purposes.
+The offence under this provision is not just targeted at offensive weapons but also handcuffs and other items used for restraining a person, and other items that can be used for unlawful purposes.
 Considering the specified items listed in this provision, e.g. crowbar, picklock etc., items that will assist in breaking into premises or vehicles will also likely be caught by this offence.